 As you can see, your term life insurance rates are well worth it when it comes to ensuring your partner is taken care of, no matter what may happen.

-Term Life Insurance and Estate Planning
+Life Insurance and Estate Planning

 Not only do LGBT workers now have the option of purchasing voluntary life insurance on their spouse through a group policy, but purchasing individual life insurance got easier too.
 They can now own life insurance on one another without jumping through hoops to prove insurable interest.